 Every year, open enrollment allows employees to elect or change benefit options available through their employer, including healthcare benefits, life insurance, disability benefits and other voluntary or employee paid benefits.
 But the opportunity comes just once a year, so many employers wonder if employees have options after missing the deadline.

-Typically, employers do not offer health insurance after open enrollment unless the employee has a qualifying life event that allows a special enrollment period.
+Typically, employers do not offer health insurance after open enrollment unless the employee has a qualifying life event that allows for a special enrollment period.

 For employer-sponsored group health plans, the open enrollment period varies.
-The window of time for your employees to make health insurance decisions may differ depending on your corporate calendar, your insurance broker and your health insurance provider.
+The window of time for your employees to make health insurance decisions may differ depending on your corporate calendar, your insurance broker, and your health insurance provider.

 In this post, we discuss an employer’s role in health insurance enrollment, whether employers can offer insurance after open enrollment, and what leads to special enrollment periods.

 Businesses with 50-plus employees that offer health benefits must hold an open enrollment period, according to the ACA.
 And most small employers also offer an open enrollment period.